Unfair Contracts - protecting consumers

 If part of a contract is found to be unfair the court will not allow the company / business to enforce that part of the contract.
 The law also says that if a company or business tries to exclude liability or responsibility under the contract this may be unfair and in some cases could make the whole contract "null and void".
 This means the contract is treated as if it never existed.
 (Examples of this is an attempt to exclude liability for death or injury or limiting or excluding the legal rights of consumers.)

-Examples of the types of contract terms the OFT will consider to be unfair include:
+Examples of the types of contract terms that may be considered unfair include:

 - Exclusion of liability for death or personal injury.